Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: General set up and proof of Theorem

-\begin{prop}[Finite Components] Let \(\eta\) be a simple and ergodic Point process fulfilling condition~(b) of Definition~\ref{DefEvenlySpaced}.
-Let \(\mathcal{X}\) and \(\U\) be as defined as above and let \(g\) be a kernel-function.
-Assume further, that \(\rho\) is a profile-function with \(\rho(0+)<1\) and that there exists \(\mu\in(0,\nicefrac{1}{2})\) such that
+\begin{proposition}[Absence of supercritical phase] Let \(\eta\) be a standard renewal process on \(\R\) with corresponding vertex-edge-marking \(\xi_0\) and let \(g\) be a kernel function.
+Assume further, that \(\rho\) is a profile function with \(\rho(0+)<1\) and that there exists \(\mu\in(0,\nicefrac{1}{2})\) such that